Ask a Question

 Pricing

-6 Night Programme, Sharing, High season (mid April to end October)
+6 Night Programme, Sharing, High season (April to October)

-3 Night Programme, Sharing, Low season (1 Nov to mid April)
+3 Night Programme, Sharing, Low season (Nov to March)

-3 Night Programme, Sharing, High season (mid April to end October)
+3 Night Programme, Sharing, High season (April to October)

-6 Night Programme, Sharing, Low Season (1 Nov to mid April)
+6 Night Programme, Sharing, Low Season (Nov to March)

 Included Accommodation in a shared room (single supplement payable if you would like a private room), riding as per programme (6 x 50 min lessons plus 2 liberty/groundwork sessions or hacks on 6 night programme / 3 x 50 min lessons plus 1 liberty/groundwork session or hack on 3 night programme), full board from dinner on arrival day to breakfast on departure day, half a bottle of Rose wine with evening meals.